nextflow-io/nextflow/docs/operator.rst

 sum
 ------

-The ``sum`` operator crates a channel that emits the sum of all the items emitted by the channel itself.
+The ``sum`` operator creates a channel that emits the sum of all the items emitted by the channel itself.
 For example::

     Channel